henry2004y/vlasiator_manual/menu4.md

 Questions:

 * `object_wrapper.h`: it defines a struct named ObjectWrapper which contains the AMR criteria, container for user-defined mesh data, parameters for all particle species, projects, and parameters for velocity meshes.
+It works as a global struct with a horrible name.
+How should we improve on this and replace the call `getObjectWrapper()`?
 * `fieldsolver/gridGlue.hpp`: names are not following the same standard!
 * `phiprof.hpp`
 The usage of this profiler is quite similar to Gabor’s library, both of which should be using `mpi_wtime` on the lower level.